Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 1987, Switzerland and Germany, Lys GmbH

-Very successful with JMR in Switzerland, the line really has a very special musicality for the time, from the small Duo to the Recital!
+JMR was very successful in Switzerland, the line really had a very special musicality for the time, from the small Duo to the Recital!

-While bringing my first pair from France to Switzerland, on the roof of his car, he is stopped by Swiss customs who imagine... a missile!
+While bringing my first pair from France to Switzerland on the roof of his car, he was stopped by Swiss Customs who thought it was... a missile.

-He ends up being allowed to cross the border, but doesn't arrive until dinner time... very angry with them.
+He ended up being allowed to cross the border, but didn't arrive until dinner time — very angry with them.

-The Opus was original, with its 24 dB/octave filters; a Sony representative friend saw an Opus disassembled in their laboratories!
+The Opus was original, with its 24 dB/octave filters.
+A friend, a Sony representative, saw an Opus disassembled in their laboratories!
 Nice involuntary compliment coming from a "big brand"...

-(By the way, another model name that Audiomat shares for its amplifiers; confusing, but the reason is simple: they both like to use words from the musical lexicon...).
+(By the way, this was another model name that Audiomat shared.
+It’s confusing, but the reason is simple: they both like to use words from the musical lexicon.)

-Given the sales in Switzerland, Jean-Marie pushes me to open an additional distribution; I'd rather wait a few years, but he's persuasive :)
+Given the sales in Switzerland, Jean-Marie pushed me to open an additional distributorship.
+I felt I'd rather wait a few years, but he was persuasive :).

-After hesitating with Italy, I launch the German branch, Lys GmbH, in Heidelberg.
+After hesitating over Italy, I launched the German branch, Lys GmbH, in Heidelberg.

-Beginning of tube amplifiers with BBAP (British Build Audiophiles Products, an irony of Bill Beard who had been dispossessed of his company...).
+This was the beginning of tube amplifiers with BBAP (British Built Audiophile Products), an irony of Bill Beard who had been dispossessed of his eponymous company.

-Lots of failures (Bill was pushing his pairs of EL34s to 50W max, they were "glowing red" all the time...)
+There were lots of failures.
+Bill was pushing his pairs of EL34s to 50W max, they were "glowing red" all the time.

-Enormous success with the small Vecteur Première mini-monitor speaker, still highly sought after...
+There was enormous success with the small Vecteur Première mini-monitor speaker, still highly sought after.

-The rise of Triangle had worried Jean-Marie, who wanted to try a more contemporary design; sides in synthetic material, top and bottom in methacrylate; disaster for me, the tops, fixed with some kind of sticking paste, come off during my exhibition!
-Spent half a year trying to repair the damages, cancellation of a contract for 110 resellers with the Expert group (which had, like me, fallen in love with the previous range), last minute break, I'm doing the next show with the Vecteur Premiere.
+We saw the release of the only bad series from JMR, the XO range.
+The rise of Triangle had worried Jean-Marie, who wanted to try a more contemporary design, with sides in synthetic material, top and bottom in methacrylate.
+They were a disaster for me; the tops, fixed with some kind of sticky paste, came off during my exhibition!
+I spent half a year trying to repair the damage, including the cancellation of a contract for 110 resellers with the Expert group, which had, like me, fallen in love with the previous range.
+A last-minute break, I did the next show with the Vecteur Premiere.

-Jean-Marie will then release a revamped range, but it's too late for me.
+Jean-Marie then released a revamped range, but it was too late for me.

-Always passionate about analog/digital comparisons (I still do, because I don't like "religious wars"), I assemble my first serious CD player set: a 700.00 (!)
-Pioneer transport. , with the reversed disc... and a 28,000,- (!!)
-DAC, the Stax DAC-XT1 with tubes, of which I am the only owner in Switzerland... even the distributor did not want to take the risk to store one!
+Always passionate about analog/digital comparisons (I still am, because I don't like "religious wars"), I assembled my first serious CD player set: a 700.00 (!)
+Pioneer transport, with the reversed disc, and a 28,000.00 (!!)
+DAC, the tubed Stax DAC-XT, of which I was the only owner in Switzerland.
+Even the distributor did not want to take the risk of storing one!

 The Pioneer sounded better than the more expensive US and Japanese transports; and the Stax, with its 7 power supplies, its Golden Lion tubes, its superb chassis, was the first DAC to be so musical!

-I have to purchase more than 300 (!)
-CDs and LPs to find ONE album that sounds the same on both sources; it is the "Chicago Pro Musica – Weill - Varèse - Bowles - Martinů" RR-29 from Reference Recording.
+I had to purchase more than 300 (!)
+CDs and LPs to find ONE album that sounded the same on both sources.
+It was the "Chicago Pro Musica – Weill - Varèse - Bowles - Martin" RR- 29 from Reference Recording.
 I still have those discs!

-I discover - late on the party - the work of "Professor Keith O. Johnson"... his calibrated microphones, and very early in his career his choice to record as naturally as possible.
+I discovered — late to the party — the work of “Professor” Keith O. Johnson, his calibrated microphones, and very early in his career his choice to record as naturally as possible.

 Nottingham Analog